Another heatwave! How to manage employees when temperatures soar.

 - Jumping to conclusions regarding an employee’s sickness absence on a hot sunny day could be unfair.
 The warm weather generally increases the risk of sickness, especially sunstroke or hayfever.
 As we always recommend, you should carry out a return-to-work interview.

 - Small gestures can go a long way.
 Why not use the summer months as an opportunity to boost morale?
-Simply buying your employees each an ice cream, or a cold canned drink at lunch could boost staff morale.
+Simply buying your employees each an ice cream, or a cold soft drink at lunch could boost staff morale.
 It may even make them see you as the best manager ever!
 A great, easy motivational tool to have at hand when you catch a slump in performance.